kehantan/labbook/docs/assays/mtt.rst

 #.
 Take MTT working solution from freezer and warm to room temperature in water bath before use.
 #.
 Add 10 uL of MTT into each well.

-    Don't have to remove media on this step
+    * Don't have to remove media on this step
+    * The MTT concentration we used in this lab is 5 mg/mL.
+    * There are other concentration of MTT used, you can find this out from the literature.

 #.
 Incubate.
 37 :math:`^{\circ}`\ C, 5% CO2, 3 hrs.

     There are no strict rules for how long the incubation period should be.
 You can try to optimise.
 For my experiment, I use 3 hrs.
-Reduce the incubation time if you find 3 hrs is too long.
+Reduce the incubation time if you think 3 hrs is too long.

 #.
 After 3 hrs, remove the 96 well plate from incubator.